atelechev/tourn-grid-view/README.md

 `interactive` is an optional boolean which enables the interactive features of the grid.
 The default value is _true_.
 If set to _false_, no control panel will be available above the grid, the sorting and the filtering will be disabled on the rendered table.

-`hiddenColumns` is an array of the names of the CSV columns that should not be shown in the initially rendered view.
-This value is _optional_.

-`useFilters` is an array of the names of the CSV columns for which the filters should be enabled.
-This value is _optional_.

-`enableOrderingColumns` is an array of the names of the CSV columns for which the sorting should be enabled.
-This value is _optional_.

 `lang` is the two-digits code of the source language of the data.
 This value is _mandatory_.
 Currently, only the `en` (English) and the `fr` (French) languages are supported by the tool.

-The column names specified in the configuration options must match the ones in the header of the raw CSV data.

 ### Requirements for CSV Data

 In order to be transformed and rendered properly into a grid representation, the raw CSV data must conform with the following requirements.

+#### CSV Header

-The column names belows are not case sensitive.
+The column names are not case sensitive.
 The original values are lower-cased and their first letter is capitalized when they are rendered in the grid header.

+The columns with players position and name are always visible in the grid.

 The `pos` (for _position_) column must be present in the CSV header. _This is the only mandatory column_.
 Its data are expected to contain the values of the positions of the players, in integer numbers.
 The values should be unique in this column.